Ang Babaeng Walang Pakiramdam: Reception

 Mario Dumaual of ABS-CBN News describes the film as "a comedic milestone for the Molina and Napoles", stating that they both "have perfect chemistry and comedic timing" in several hilarious scenes.
 He also praises Kim for portraying an indifferent character despite the struggles and Jerald for eclipsing Kim's character in parts of the movie.

+Prequel

+A prequel titled Love, Ngo was released on June 3, 2026 which will focus on Jerald Napoles' character with the working title Ngo Ngo.